-As Etsy continues to make changes with increasing fees and lowering standards, you might be looking into Etsy alternatives.
-You have company if you don’t want your handmade goods next to mass-produced products in the marketplace.
+As Etsy continues to make changes by increasing fees and lowering standards, you might be looking into Etsy alternatives.
+You’re not alone if you don’t want your handmade goods next to mass-produced products in the marketplace.
 Luckily, there are alternative sites to Etsy out there—including both ecommerce platforms and other online marketplaces— for entrepreneurs who rely on the Etsy marketplace to sell their handmade goods.

 With Shopify, you can take advantage of an ecommerce platform that offers a website builder with hundreds of templates, all of which can be customized with your brand’s specific logos, images, videos, and text.

-The Pros: With vast customization control and strong analytics, Shopify offers the most powerful ecommerce functionality on our list while also being user friendly enough for most beginners to manage.
+The Pros: With vast customization control and strong analytics, Shopify offers the most powerful ecommerce functionality on our list while also being user-friendly enough for most beginners to manage.

 The Cons: Shopify is truly an ecommerce platform—not a selling marketplace.
 This means that when it comes to attracting buyers for your products, you’re totally on your own.